haroohie-club/HaroohieSite/content/blog/7.2023-06-25-serial-loops-0-2-is-out-now/en.md

 * Improved the color reduction algorithm so replaced graphics look a lot nicer in-game

 ### User interface
-v0.2 also brings a number of UI improvments:
+v0.2 also brings a number of UI improvements:
 * Fixed a number of accuracy issues with the script preview
 * Progress bar dialogs will now always sit atop every other window
 * Added quick search to the main project explorer on the left, to let you quickly filter items by name